alvarorf/weather-api/README.md

 - ES6 syntax is used, whenever possible.
 - The project is modularized, with different files for each section of the page.
 - Webpack is used to compile javascript, css and images.
-- Users can create projects, add todos, remove todos.
-- Localstorage is used as a database.

 ## Usage